entando/entando-components/plugins/entando-plugin-jpkiebpm/README.md

 This plugin connects to a given KIE server to display the form and human tasks of a process of choice.
 It is also possible display the schema of the process as a image.
-Plase note that this plugin does not exchange data directly with the BPM; everything happens through the KIE server.

 **Installation**